8 easy ways to improve your home internet

 See Home Internet plans

-Placement matters because a good setup can significantly improve your Wi-Fi coverage and speed.
+Placement matters.
+A good setup can significantly improve your Wi-Fi coverage and speed.

-• Place your modem in a central, elevated location that's closest to your most essential connected devices.
+• Place it in a central, elevated location that's closest to your most essential connected devices.

-• Keep your modem away from thick walls and metal objects as they can stifle signals.
+• Keep it away from thick walls and metal objects as they can stifle signals.

-• Electronic appliances like microwaves, TVs and refrigerators can interfere with Wi-Fi - consider this when choosing where to place your modem.
+• Electronic appliances like microwaves, TVs and fridges can interfere with Wi-Fi signals.

 • Avoid hiding it in cupboards or behind furniture.
 Aim for line-of-sight between your modem and your connected devices.